Category: Charles Bukowski

 He said, “one fifty,” and I asked him for 48 hours.
 He laughed and said, “sure”, and I knew I’d have that money cause Saint Patty’s day was a day away, and I was bouncing at an Irish bar, and I knew they’d need me for 12 hours (at least), and sure enough, by the end of Saint Patty’s day I had $150 cash — and that book was mine.

 Soon I was working at The Mesa Bookshop.
-I earned $7 an hour in book trade (Tim couldn’t afford to pay me in cash then), and he could afford me on Saturdays only, and I took it, and I can’t tell you — to this day — how happy I was to have $42 in book trade at the end of my 6 hours.
+I earned $7 an hour in book trade (the store couldn’t afford to pay any more at that time), and he could afford me on Saturdays; and I took it, and I can’t tell you — to this day — how happy I was to have $42 in book trade at the end of my Saturday shift.

 At first all I did was ring people up and shelve books and rearrange the sections that needed to be rearranged.
 One day Tim walked into the store with a box of books and laid them out — one by one — in front of me.